-Between 1995 and 2009 Hill and Hollow Music presented over 100 professional chamber music ensembles of national and international stature in formal concerts at the charming historic Saranac United Methodist “Church in the Hollow,” along with extensive community outreach (over 1250 presentations in schools, senior residences, and community centers).
-Ensembles ranged from the quintessential formations – piano trio, string quartet, and wind quintet – to the less customary – percussion ensemble and saxophone quartet.
+Since 1995 Hill and Hollow Music has presented over 250 professional chamber music ensembles of national and international stature in formal concerts at the charming historic Saranac United Methodist “Church in the Hollow” and other venues, along with extensive community outreach (over 1250 presentations in schools, senior residences, and community centers).
+Ensembles range from the quintessential formations – piano trio, string quartet, and wind quintet – to the less customary – percussion ensemble and saxophone quartet.
 Piano soloists, instrumental duos, art-song duos (voice-piano), and mixed instrumental ensembles were typically a part of our concert seasons as well.
 On the history time-line we covered every period: from medieval, renaissance, and baroque played on replica historical instruments, through the classical, romantic, and twentieth-century eras, to contemporary, jazz, and traditional folk and dance music.

 Hill and Hollow Music participated in collaborations with many regional institutions, including SUNY Plattsburgh, Clinton Community College, North Country Community College, Paul Smiths College, Mountain Lake PBS, North Country Public Radio, Vermont Public Radio, Lake Forest Senior Living Community, the Battle of Plattsburgh Association, Adirondack English Country Dancers (formerly Step Lively!), the Kent-Delord House Museum, the Alice T. Miner Museum, and the Champlain Quadricentennial Commission.